glycerine/uart/README.md

 The total bytes saved through prefix compression here was 12_628_922 bytes (12MB).
-Which is to say, the ART total of 101_813_560 bytes (97MB) would have been 12MB larger (about 12% larger) without the prefix compression.
+Which is to say, the ART total of 101_813_560 bytes (97MB) would have been at least 12MB larger (about 12% larger) and probably much, much larger with all the extra inner nodes, without the prefix compression.

 While your mileage may very because you have a alot of shared sub-strings in your key space